oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 ## Intro

-So you want to use SSH dynamic forwarding, or some other SOCKS5 proxy, but you don't want to have a dedicated browser for it.
-This works well for me.
+So you want to use SSH dynamic forwarding with your browser.
+Or maybe you need to use some internal SOCKS5 proxy to access your company services.

+But you don't want to have a dedicated browser or profile for it, and you don't want to deactivate the proxy settings every time you need something that the SOCKS5 proxy cannot give you.

+The following setup works really well in my situation:

 ## Setup